sofrel-group14/termux-app/dd2480/report.md

 Taqui added 2 tests, did manaual CCN calculations, added instrumentation to one function, and added one refactoring plan.
 He is aiming for P.

 Axel added 2 tests, did manual CCN calulations, added instrumentation to one function, added one refactoring plan (4).
 Is aiming for P

+Andreas added 2 tests, did manual CCN calculations, added instrumentation to one function, added one refactoring plan, and is aiming for P.